tkiraly/regional/regional.md

 The AU ISM Band shall be divided into the following channel plans.

-- Upstream – 64 channels numbered 0 to 63 utilizing LoRa 125 kHz BW varying from DR0 to DR3, using coding rate 4/5, starting at 915.2 MHz and incrementing linearly by 200 kHz to 927.8 MHz
+- Upstream – 64 channels numbered 0 to 63 utilizing LoRa 125 kHz BW varying from DR0 to DR5, using coding rate 4/5, starting at 915.2 MHz and incrementing linearly by 200 kHz to 927.8 MHz
-- Upstream – 8 channels numbered 64 to 71 utilizing LoRa 500 kHz BW at DR4 starting at 915.9 MHz and incrementing linearly by 1.6 MHz to 927.1 MHz
+- Upstream – 8 channels numbered 64 to 71 utilizing LoRa 500 kHz BW at DR6 starting at 915.9 MHz and incrementing linearly by 1.6 MHz to 927.1 MHz
 - Downstream – 8 channels numbered 0 to 7 utilizing LoRa 500 kHz BW at DR8 to DR13) starting at 923.3 MHz and incrementing linearly by 600 kHz to 927.5 MHz

 ![au channels](figure13.png)

 **Figure 2: AU915-928 channel frequencies**

-AU ISM band end-devices should use the following default parameters:

-- Default radiated transmit output power: 20 dBm o All Devices may use a maximum of +30 dBm.
+AU ISM band end-devices may use a maximum EIRP of +30 dBm.
-  - Devices, when transmitting with 125 kHz BW must frequency hop using a minimum of 20 channels. .
-The transmission shall never last more than 400 ms.
-  - Devices, when transmitting with 500 kHz BW may use a maximum of +26 dBm

 AU915-928 end-devices should be capable of operating in the 915 to 928 MHz frequency band and should feature a channel data structure to store the parameters of 72 channels.
 A channel data structure corresponds to a frequency and a set of data rates usable on this frequency.

-If using the over-the-air activation procedure, the end-device should broadcast the JoinReq message alternatively on a random 125 kHz channel amongst the 64 channels defined using **DR0** and a random 500 kHz channel amongst the 4 channels defined using **DR4**.
-The enddevice should change channel for every transmission.
+If using the over-the-air activation procedure, the end-device should broadcast the JoinReq message alternatively on a random 125 kHz channel amongst the 64 channels defined using **DR0** and a random 500 kHz channel amongst the 8 channels defined using **DR6**.
+The end-device should change channel for every transmission.

 Personalized devices shall have all 72 channels enabled following a reset.